sabrinayuan07-cloud/Vibe-Coding-Hackathon/README.md

 - Real-time occupancy indicators
 - Expand to include other campus resources (food spots, quiet zones, study groups)

-Built with ❤️ by Legally Brunettes for the Vibe Coding Hackathon organized by WiCS club at UBC
+Built with ❤️ by Sarah, Kaitlyn, Wakana & Sabrina for the Vibe Coding Hackathon organized by WiCS club at UBC